 Figure 4.
 GRE Datagram Format

 GRE Tunnel Overview

-GRE has had many uses and capabilities over the years, specifically transporting non-IP protocols such as IPX, AppleTalk, DECnet, and even IP, most notably when using Internet Protocol Security (IPsec) and the customer requires IP multicast and/or a routing protocol to run over the GRE tunnel.
+GRE encapsulation has many uses and capabilities over the years, specifically transporting non-IP protocols such as IPX, AppleTalk, DECnet, and even IP, most notably when using Internet Protocol Security (IPsec) and customer require IP multicast and/or a routing protocol to run over the GRE tunnel.
 GRE tunneling has two primary topologies as it relates to transporting IP, as shown in Figure 5.

 Figure 5.
 Point-to-Point and Point-to-Multipoint GRE Tunnels

 The figure on the left shows a typical "tunneling" deployment for a GRE overlay network, where two routers form the endpoints of a point-to-point tunnel.
 The point-to-point GRE model can be thought of as a “stateful” solution, where the endpoints of the tunnel are manually configured and specified by source and destination IP address.

 To expand on the point-to-point GRE tunnel topology, Figure 6 highlights a common model, and as the number of sites in the network grows in a full-mesh environment, the number of point-to-point tunnels increases, normally in an "N - 1" fashion, where "N" is the number of locations, so in a network with 50 locations, each router will need to support 49 GRE tunnels.

 GRE also has the ability to function in a multipoint fashion (mGRE), which is shown on the right in Figure 5.
 In this model, a single tunnel interface on each endpoint can connect to multiple endpoints within the network domain, thus eliminating the N - 1 requirement, which is the key advantage that mGRE offers.